-Dry beans are considered one of the best foods that can help you control diabetes.
-In fact, this type 2 diabetes diet guide would not be complete without including dry beans.
+Dry beans are considered one of the best foods for control of diabetes.
+In fact, this type diabetes diet guide would not be complete without including dry beans.

 American Diabetes Association includes dry beans in their list of diabetes superfoods.
-Eat dry beans once or twice a week to get the best results.
+Eat dry beans once or twice a week.

 The American Diabetes Association suggests that people with diabetes should choose low-fat or skimmed milk for their calcium needs.
 Almond milk has even lower carbohydrate content than the two types.

-However, milk should not necessarily form part of a type 2 diabetes diet on a daily basis.
+However, milk should not necessarily form part of type 2 diabetes diet on daily basis.

 The best sources of prebiotic fiber are chicory root, onions, Jerusalem artichoke, garlic, leek, and bananas.